Main Content

 Follow these steps to make sure you’re submitting your online FAFSA application correctly:

-1. Create a Federal Student Aid (FSA) ID (username and password).
+1. Three to five business days before starting the FAFSA, create a Federal Student Aid (FSA) ID (username and password).
 You’ll need this in order to complete your FAFSA — and to be able to log in to any other FSA websites.
-If Federal Student Aid considers you a dependent student, one or both parents will need to create their own, separate FSA ID.
+If Federal Student Aid considers you a dependent student, one or both parent "contributors" will need to create their own, separate FSA ID.

 2. Gather your information.
 Being prepared will make the FAFSA application process easier—and faster.
 Here’s what you’ll need to have on hand for yourself, your spouse (if you’re married) and/or your parents (if you’re a dependent student):